syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Word document.md

 The following are the important points to be remembered while iterating the document elements

-* Document consists of one or more section.
+* Document consists of one or more sections.
 * Section contains the contents present in Headers, Footers and main document through the instances of WTextBody.
-* WTextBody can contain two type of elements – either paragraph or table
+* WTextBody contains two type of elements – either paragraph or table

-The following code snippet shows how to iterate throughout the Word document and remove the paragraph with a particular style
+The following code example shows how to iterate throughout the Word document and remove the paragraph with a particular style.

 {% highlight c# %}
 [C#]